BananoCoin/bananojs/docs/banano-client-side.md

 This will be updated to use a modular include sometime soon (TM).

-For now here's now to get started:
+For now here's how to get started:

 1.  include bananojs in the web page